Stoicism and CBT: Is Therapy a Philosophical Pursuit?

 Stoicism in Ancient Greece

 Stoicism is a school of philosophy that rose to prominence in Greece during the 3rd Century B.C.
 No psychologists, psychiatrists, or therapists existed at this time; philosophers, instead, were the “physicians of the soul.”
-The Greeks found guidance with philosophy alone, and Stoicism was a particularly useful tool for self-improvement.
+The Greeks found the guidance we now associate with therapy through philosophy alone, and Stoicism was a particularly useful tool for self-improvement.

 Stoicism arose during the Hellenistic period — the time after Alexander the Great and before the rise of the Roman Empire.
 Stoicism, like all philosophies, is a method of understanding the world and how we relate to it.
-Stoics believed truth is rooted in natural law, and that aligning one’s thoughts and expectations with natural order will promote mental well-being and protect against unnecessary emotional pain.
-Conversely, holding a belief contrary to nature laws will lead to unmet expectations and, in turn, suffering.
+Stoics believed that when we align our thoughts and expectations with the natural way of things, we will improve mental well-being and protect against unnecessary emotional pain.
+Conversely, they believed that holding a belief that runs contrary to nature law will lead to unmet expectations and, in turn, suffering.

 During the era of the Stoics, philosophy was accessible to all social classes, and was more important than ever in the daily lives of average citizens.
 More than wisdom for abstract purposes, Stoicism was practical, applicable, and effective.
-It was so useful that many of its core concepts are still in use today.
+In fact, it was so useful that many of its core concepts are still in use today.

 Cognitive-behavioral therapy in modern times

 Fast-forward a couple thousand years.
 Psychologist Albert Ellis has just set forth the first cognitive-behavioral therapy, Rational Emotive Behavioral Therapy (REBT).
-With REBT, Ellis proposed that emotional and behavioral problems could be relieved by identifying and changing faulty thoughts and beliefs.
-He called this treatment model cognitive restructuring, and it represented a major shift in psychotherapy.
+With REBT, Ellis proposed that we can relieve emotional and behavioral problems by identifying and changing faulty thoughts and beliefs.
+He called this cognitive restructuring, and it represented a major shift in psychotherapy.
 Before Ellis, Freudian psychoanalysis, which emphasized the bringing forward of subconscious thoughts as a way of changing behaviors, had reigned.

 Where did Ellis get his ideas?
 Epictetus, the Stoic philosopher, was perhaps his biggest source of inspiration.
 Ellis drew on Epictetus’ notion that our interpretations of events have a greater impact on us that the events themselves.
 The more unrealistic — or out of line with nature — our interpretations are, the more we suffer when our expectations aren’t met.
 Conversely, when our beliefs and expectations align with nature, we will enjoy a well-adjusted life.

 In the 1960s, another psychologist, Aaron Beck, identified fifteen specific ways in which our beliefs can drift away from reality and cause depression, anxiety, and other difficulties.
 He called these cognitive distortions, and he, too, believed that aligning one’s beliefs with natural order would reduce suffering.
 Sound familiar?
-His work was built on the framework of the Stoicism.
+He also built his work on the framework of the Stoics.

 What do Stoicism and CBT have in common?